Updated April 24, 2026

 How to Become a Pharmacy Technician

-You can start working as a pharmacy technician in 11 months with $8k-$15k in training — that's faster than most certificate-level health care careers and half the time of medical billing programs.
+You can start working as a pharmacy technician in 11 months with $8k-$15k in training — that's faster and cheaper than most certificate-level health care careers.

 High School Diploma or GED